apilayer/vatlayer-API/docs/features.md

 **Example response:**

-In the United Kingdom there is no VAT rate applying to sales of `medical` products, therefore the API will return a `vat_rate` of `0`.
+In the United Kingdom there is no VAT rate applying to `medical` products, therefore the API will return a `vat_rate` of `0`.

 ```json
 {